10 Surprising Health Benefits of Ginger

 Ginger, that pungent spice you love on meats, in marinades and dressings, and in a warm cup of tea, has incredible health benefits that will make you want to incorporate it more into your diet.

-"Ginger comes in several different efficient and effective forms—fresh, frozen, dried, powdered, or even as an oil," says Jenna A. Werner, RD, creator of Happy Slim Healthy.
+"Ginger comes in several different efficient and effective forms—fresh, frozen, dried, powdered, or even as an oil," says Jenna A. Werner, RD, creator of Happy Strong Healthy.
 "It has several proven benefits and many more that are being studied, so even if you don't love the flavor, it's worth trying to sneak into your diet."

 If you're looking for ways you can eat ginger that are more than just the traditional tea (although that's amazing for you, too), Michelle Hyman, MS, RD, CDN, a registered dietitian at Simple Solutions Weight Loss, suggests the below.